Turin (Italy)

 Parametric ICT prevents product returns

-With its extreme measurement accuracy and advanced parameterization algorithms, the SPEA T300 bed-of-nails tester is a step ahead in early detecting defects.
+With its extreme measurement accuracy and advanced parameterization algorithms, the SPEA bed-of-nails testers for in-circuit test are a step ahead in early detecting defects.

-Able to point out electronic boards’ weak components, that are correctly operating when standard ICT is run but that will cause electronics malfunctions during use, this in-circuit tester prevents unwanted returns from the field that typically generate considerable business losses.
+Able to point out electronic boards’ weak components, that are correctly operating when standard ICT is run but that will cause electronics malfunctions during use, SPEA in-circuit testers prevent unwanted returns from the field that typically generate considerable business losses.

 In-Circuit testing autonomy ensures continuity